Posted on May 28 2022

 Requirements to obtain a work visa

 The Red-White-Red card is the most popular visa that overseas employees apply for.
 It is given to applicants after assessing them on a points-based system.
-The applicants must have enough points based on criteria like age, education, professional experience, language skills, etc.
+The applicants must have enough points based on age, education, professional experience, language skills, etc.

 To meet the eligibility criteria, applicants must submit the following proof: